► Porsche's new 911 GT3

 All of this can be finished off with a Clubsport package, available at no cost, that adds a roll cage, six-point harness for the driver, fire extinguisher and a battery disconnect switch.
 You can also tart up your new GT3 however you like via Porsche's Exclusive programme.

-Will there be a GT3 Touring?
+Will there be a GT3 RS?

 When and how much?